 PELJ/PER utilises both the Portico and the PKP Preservation Network (PN) systems to create permanent archives of the journal for purposes of preservation and restoration.
 Click here to view PELJ/PER in the Portico Keeper’s Registry.

 Errata or retractions of findings or statements in published contributions should be immediately brought to the editor’s attention.
-Corrections or alterations would be flagged and may, if necessary, be replaced with a corrected version of the contribution.
+Likewise, corrections or alterations would be flagged and may, if necessary, be replaced with a corrected version of the contribution.

 In severe transgressions of the generally accepted standards of responsible scholarship, such as plagiarism, a published contribution may be removed from the PELJ/PER website.
 A notice of retraction will be published in the next issue.
 This notice of retraction will: